Gaoyuan-Li/optICA_updated/README.md

 # optICA_updated
 This folder contains all scripts required to run ICA at the optimal dimensionality to identify robust components (optICA).

-OptICA may take dozens of hours to run using default arguments, depending on the size of your dataset.
-This can be accelerated by

-1. using more processors (i.e. a supercomputer),
-1. loosening the tolerance (e.g. `-t 1e-3`), or
-1. increasing the dimensionality step size (e.g. `--step-size 20`).

-Also, if your dataset has over 500 datasets, we recommend limiting the maximum dimensionality to the number of unique conditions in your dataset.

-The `run_ica.sh` script produces three files and a subdirectory:

-- `M.csv`: The **M** matrix
-- `A.csv`: The **A** matrix
-- `dimension_analysis.pdf`: Plot showing the optimal ICA dimensionality
-- `ica_runs/`: A subdirectory containing all the **M** and **A** matrices for all dimensions

 ## Update - 2/21/2024

 ###### General Adaptations